-All of our Rx Smith Ski Goggles come with an ADS Sports Eyewear ski goggle travel case; Free Shipping; and a Lifetime Warranty!
+All prescription Smith Turbo Ski Goggles are tax free and come with a FREE Ski Goggle Travel Case; Free Shipping; and a Lifetime Warranty!
 If you have any questions at all, call us at (800) 381-9083 for recommendations.

 How do prescription ski goggles work?

 Prescription lenses are always a separate right and left lens.
 Therefore, to put a prescription in any eyewear that has a 1-piece shield lens like a ski goggle will require a prescription insert.
 All prescription goggles featured on this site utilize an optical insert that installs behind the actual goggle lens.
 READ MORE

 Should I wear my prescription glasses under my ski goggles?

 While there are ski goggles that are designed to be fitted over a pair of prescription goggles (known as OTG or Over The Glasses goggles), it is still not an optimal choice.
 READ MORE

 Why are my ski goggles fogging and how do I prevent this from happening?